The CIA has Talent!

 Gabriel is from Fairfax, VA, and is in his eighth semester of his bachelor’s degree in applied food studies.
 At the talent show, Gabe played the ukulele and sang “One Day” by Matisyahu, leaving the audience feeling great about his performance.
 In Gabriel’s opinion, the ukulele is the most beautiful sounding instrument, and playing it while singing songs is a great stress reliever for him.
-Gabriel actually discovered this hobby two years ago when he was a freshman while living in Hudson Hall on the Hyde Park campus.
+Gabriel actually discovered this hobby two years ago when he was a freshman while living in Metz Hall on the Hyde Park, NY campus.

 As a student body, we celebrate everybody’s talents, and that’s what made the talent show an exceptional evening!
 Plus, it’s always cool to see what the future chefs of America do in their free time!

 - 7 Reasons to Choose a CIA Bachelor’s Degree - December 18, 2017

 - Global Cuisines and Cultures: France Trip 7- Strasbourg - September 22, 2017